Srokusek/obsidian-notes/02 - Courses/Active/Signal, Image and Video/Assignments/SIV Report.md

 >- Works globally

 >[!cons] Cons of RANSAC global registration
->- Non deterministic
 >- Requires many iterations
 >- Slow

 # Fast Global Registration

-Fast global registration, or fgr, is a method within the open3d library.
+**Fast Global Registration**, or FGR, is a method within the open3d library.
 It tries to improve on the RANSAC method by eliminating the need for many iterations of subsampling.
 As a result the algorithm is much faster, enabling on-line application.
 In simplified terms it does so by defining a single objective function to be optimized over the 2 point clouds.
-It also looks for corresponding points within the 33 dimensional fpfh space.
+It also looks for corresponding points within the 33 dimensional FPFH space.
+The objective function is optimized using the graduated non-convexity strategy.
+This allows FGR to ignore the possible outliers between clouds in the early steps while still achieving very close match in the end.
 Some of the shortcomings of this method are that it is crucial to select the correct parameters (specifically the voxel size for downsampling) for it to work properly.
-Overall fgr can be **much** faster and also more precise than RANSAC, but there are some drawbacks in terms of reliability, especially in less overlapping point clouds.
+Overall FGR can be **much** faster and also more precise than RANSAC, but there are some drawbacks in terms of reliability, especially in less overlapping point clouds.
+Since it only does one iteration of the maximization, it has some risk of getting into a local minimum.
 More information about the actual workings can be found in the original paper. [cite fgr]
+(add fgr figure)

 >[!pros] Pros of FGR
->- **Much** faster than RANSAC
+>- Much faster than RANSAC
 >- With good parameters can give better result than even local alignment

 >[!cons] cons of FGR